suiato/pBlockly/README.md

 # pBlockly
-Portable Blockly, simplified Blockly to run Blockly apps (demos/samples/games) as local as possible.
+Portable/static Blockly to run Blockly apps (demos) as local as possible.

 Currently, the Blockly's original directory structure is reorganized by pushing Blockly's directories and files into the lib/blockly directory.
 P5.js directories/files are stored in the lib/p5 directory.